wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (b) is satisfied that any of the objects of an approved organisation has changed since that organisation last stated its objects to the Registrar-General under this section,---

-    he shall recommend to the Minister either---
+    he or she shall recommend to the Minister either---

     *   (c) that that organisation should continue to be an approved organisation; or

     *   (d) that the Minister should cancel the approval of that organisation.

-    (6D) The Registrar-General shall not recommend under subsection (6C) that an organisation should continue to be an approved organisation unless he is satisfied that the principal object or one of the principal objects of that organisation is to uphold or promote religious beliefs or philosophical or humanitarian convictions.
+    (6D) The Registrar-General shall not recommend under subsection (6C) that an organisation should continue to be an approved organisation unless he or she is satisfied that the principal object or one of the principal objects of that organisation is to uphold or promote religious beliefs or philosophical or humanitarian convictions.

     (7) If---

     *   (a) at any time, the Minister---

-        *   (i) becomes satisfied that, in the light of information not available to him or the Registrar-General (as the case may be) when an organisation was approved, or by virtue of a change in the circumstances of an approved organisation, that organisation should not continue to be an approved organisation; or
+        *   (i) becomes satisfied that, in the light of information not available to him or her or the Registrar-General (as the case may be) when an organisation was approved, or by virtue of a change in the circumstances of an approved organisation, that organisation should not continue to be an approved organisation; or

         *   (ii) is not satisfied (whether or not as a result of a recommendation under subsection (6C)) that the principal object or one of the principal objects of an approved organisation is to uphold or promote religious beliefs or philosophical or humanitarian convictions; or

-    *   (b) for a continuous period of at least 12 months no person nominated by an approved organisation has his name on the list,---
+    *   (b) for a continuous period of at least 12 months no person nominated by an approved organisation has his or her name on the list,---

     the Minister may, by notice in the _Gazette_, cancel the approval of that organisation; and on the date of the publication of that notice that organisation shall cease to be an approved organisation.